buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/continuous-deployment-applications.md

 Sometimes, you might want to deploy applications ad hoc.
 For this you need to:
 1. Navigate to [cd-app-deployment](https://github.com/buerokratt/Infrastructure/blob/main/.github/workflows/cd-app-deployment.yml) pipeline and select "Run workflow": \
 ![Run workflow screenshot](.images/runworkflow-screenshot.png)
-2. Enter the name of the application package you want to deploy
+2. Enter the name of the application package you want to deploy.
-3. Enter the tag/version of the application (at the moment, it is the same as the commit SHA)
+3. Enter the tag/version of the application.
+This should be the same as the commit SHA.

-Find the names and tags of the packages here: https://github.com/orgs/buerokratt/packages
+Find the names and commit SHAs (tag/version) for deploying packages here: https://github.com/orgs/buerokratt/packages